davekilian/davekilian.github.com/_posts/2023-02-08-acquire-release.markdown

 };
 ```

 See that new `fence()` call in `put()`?
 It fixes our problem.
-Now if the CPU gets bored waiting for `entries[i]` to be read into the cache, and tries to pull up the `tail++` line so it happens earlier, *bonk!*, the `tail++` line hits that fence and stops moving.
-We thereby force the entry to be written before the tail is incremented.
+Now if the CPU gets bored waiting for `entries[i]` to be read into the cache, and tries to pull up the `tail++` line so it happens sooner, *bonk!*, the `tail++` line hits that fence and stops moving.
+We've forced the entry to be written before the tail is bumped.
 Problem solved!

 But hang on ...

 ![](/assets/fence-in-poll.jpeg)

 There was a second bug all along! 😀 Just as the producer must make sure the entry is written before making it visible (by incrementing the tail), so too must the consumer ensure the entry is visible (tail was incremented) before reading the entry itself.
-Without that `fence()` call in `poll()`, a CPU would be allowed in principle to change `poll()` to something like this:
+Without that `fence()` call in `poll()`, a CPU would be allowed in principle to change `poll()` so it happens like this:

 ```c++
 unsigned i = head % size;